calaldees/teachingWorkshops/teacherTraining/inclusion.md

 ### Interlude - Food for thought - Course construction and meeting the needs of learners (15min)

 ITT CCF
-* > 1.1 Teachers have the ability to affect and improve the wellbeing, motivation and behaviour of their pupils
 * > 1.3 Teacher expectations can affect pupil outcomes; setting goals that challenge and stretch pupils is essential.
 * > 1.4 Setting clear expectations can help communicate shared values that improve classroom and school culture
 *  learn that